The Origins of the Bulk flow: Testing theory with averages

 \section{Testing theory with averages}

 As we have discussed above, it is possible to eliminate biases in \textit{averages} even when error distributions are non-Gaussian.
 Here we will focus on using averages of radial velocities as a tool to study Eq.~\ref{eq:vi}.

 As a test of our hypothesis, we average the CF4 velocities in bins based on their values of $v_{int}$.
 Since the other terms in the expression given in Eq.~\ref{eq:vi} should be uncorrelated with $v_{int}$, we should ideally have $\langle v\rangle = v_{int}$, where the angle brackets signify an average over the peculiar velocities in an individual $v_{int}$ bin.
 Since objects in a given bin have a large range of velocity uncertainties, we do a weighted average over the objects in each bin, using weights $w_n= (\sigma_n^2 + \sigma_*^2)^{-1}$, where the index $n$ references the objects in a particular bin.
 In order to have similar uncertainties for the averages in each bin, we choose bins to have equal numbers of $N$ objects.
-In this paper we used $N=3,000$ (the results are fairly independent of this choice).
+In this paper we used $N=$3,000 (the results are fairly independent of this choice).
 We calculate the $v_{int}$ value to assign to each bin using a weighted average over the $v_{int,n}$ values of the objects in the bin using the same weights as for $\langle v\rangle$.

 Ideally, our averages would fall on a line of slope unity and a $y$ intercept of zero, indicating the validity of the velocity model given in Eq.~\ref{eq:vi}.
 There are two parameters that we can adjust in our model to achieve this result.